 Over the years we’ve been working to convert our herd fully to Murray Grey, but as with many things it’s a work in progress.
-Most of our females are now 50% or 75% Murray Grey crossed with Angus.
-We also have a few purebred Murray Grey females that we were able to purchase a few years ago.
-Some years we have crossbred females and purebred bulls for sale.
-When we do, we’ll have them posted here, so check back occasionally.
+Most of our cattle are now purebred Murray Grey with just a few left that are 75% Murray Grey crossed with Angus.

 Here is some more information from the Murray Grey International Association website:

 The Murray Grey breed of cattle began in Australia along the Murray River in New South Wales.
 In 1905, on the property of Peter and Eva Sutherland, a light roan shorthorn cow, when bred to various Aberdeen Angus bulls, produced only grey calves.
 She had produced twelve of them by 1917, which were the origin of this breed.
 The herd was sold to Helen Sutherland in 1929, who started a systematic breeding program.